Today we are going to finish up with some ways to finish odd-shaped ornaments:

 - Boxes, houses, etc.

-This finishing technique has always fascinated me.
 The completed piece is mounted on the front of a piece of Styrofoam.
 Then matching fabric (or another stitched piece) is added to the back.
 The edges are finishing with fabric, bows, trim, or artificial flowers.
-Here are a couple of examples.
-Dream Wish Believe (shown above) and Four Season Boxes.
 You can use almost any pattern that is geometric in shape.
 Once you know how the process goes, it really is quite easy, yet looks very hard!
-The web can be a wonderful place to find excellent tutorials.
+You can find excellent tutorials online.
 A great example is Totally In Stitches: No Sew Cube Tutorial.
 You’ll be a pro in no time with her excellent photos and instructions.

-You can use the same concept to do smaller ornaments whether they are round, square, or perhaps in the shape of a gingerbread person or this Santa, Whiskers.
+You can use the same concept to do smaller ornaments whether they are round, square, or perhaps in the shape of a gingerbread person.
 Just adjust the thickness of your Styrofoam and cut around the shape of your design.
 It may take a few cuts around the outer edges of your pattern to get it to fold nicely over the Styrofoam.
 A nice ribbon might be the way to finish the edges instead of a piece of folded fabric.
 Use your imagination and do what looks best for your piece.

 There is much debate on where the custom of Christmas Stockings began.
 Dutch children put hay in their clogs for the reindeer, which was replaced with goodies.
 French children also used their shoes.
 In China, stockings were made of muslin, and Dun Che Lao Ren filled them with gifts.
 Whether it is socks, shoes, or something else, the custom is a means to reward good little girls and boys!